Benefits of Using a Water Softener

 Clog-Free Plumbing and Fixtures

 Soft water helps water flow freely in plumbing.
 Hard water causes mineral sediment to gather in your pipes and fixtures.
-This can cause clogs and reduced water pressure.
+This can create clogs and reduced water pressure.

-Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
-Soft water preserves the luster and full flow for faucets and showerheads, nearly as well as the day they were installed.
+Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
+Soft water preserves the shine and full flow for faucets and showerheads, nearly as well as the day they were installed.

 Soft water is doesn’t have a lot of minerals.
 It doesn’t create deposits in pipes or restrict water flow in fixtures.

 Over time, hard water can cause minerals to accumulate in your washing machine and dishwasher.

 The mineral deposits in hard water turn into limescale when heated.
 This can spread over the heating elements in your appliances, decreasing life span and efficiency.

 As a result, your appliances may need repeated fixes or need to be exchanged earlier.